 The electrical elements of your system are a little bit trickier.
 Unfortunately, this is where problems also start.
-At Nick’s Plumbing, Sewer, and HVAC services, we advise that if something isn’t working right that you check for a tripped breaker or dead batteries in your thermostat first and go from there.
+At Nick’s Plumbing & Air Conditioning services, we advise that if something isn’t working right that you check for a tripped breaker or dead batteries in your thermostat first and go from there.

 6. Outdoor Unit

 This is the part of your HVAC system you most likely to identify with-the outdoor unit itself.
 This part houses the fan which provides the airflow.
 We suggest you keep your group clear of debris and vegetation as that can cause severe problems if plants are sucked into your fan.